polkadot-js/docs/docs/api/examples/promise/make-transfer.md

 title: Make a simple transfer
 ---

-This sample shows how to create a transaction to make a transfer from one an account to another.
+This sample shows how to create a transaction to make a transfer from one account to another.

 ```javascript
 // Import the API, Keyring and some utility functions